Climbing Skin technology

 Climbing skin glue must meet several difficult demands.
 If you’ve ever tried to use duct tape in wet or cold conditions, then you know what we mean.
 Climbing skin adhesive must work in temperature ranges between warm spring conditions all the way down to arctic temperatures.
 In addition, the glue must stick to wet or dry skis yet come off clean without leaving any residue.
 Lets take a look at some of the key factors of climbing skin adhesive and associated trade-offs.

-How well a skin sticks to a ski, also known as peel strength, is a measure of the adhesives bond.
+How well a skin sticks to a ski is a measure of the adhesives bond.
 Cohesion refers to how well the adhesive sticks to itself rather than pulling off onto your ski.
 The factors we try and balance in adhesive design are:

 PEEL STRENGTH TOO HIGH